Key Concepts

 Tier: 2

-What it is Engineering how context is selected, structured, and bounded so a model can act deterministically.
+What it is Engineering how context is selected, structured, and bounded so a model can act deterministically, including which slices of the operating Map belong in one task.

 Branching Factor (Rule of Seven)